Learn how German-based steel producer DEW uses Matmatch as part of their marketing strategy and generate demand for new materials they develop.

 Technical Marketing Manager

-In 2019, DEW reached more than 23,000 unique people and at least unique 2000 companies on Matmatch, including leading automotive companies such as BMW Group, Ford, General Motors, Denso and Renault.
+In a 12-month period, DEW reached more than 23,000 unique people and at least unique 2000 companies on Matmatch, including leading automotive companies such as BMW Group, Ford, General Motors, Denso and Renault.
+That number continues to increase each year, too.

 “Matmatch opens new opportunities to educate engineers about materials on the market.
 I think the technical customer support of the material producer will still be very important for the right material selection, but Matmatch plays an important role in helping us connect with new potential customers online.
 I would definitely recommend Matmatch.”